rOzzy1987/EspUnoWiFi/readme.md

 If you have already set the router SSID and password in step 1, you can skip this step

 + Connect the power supply for ESP8266(just 3v3,gnd,rx,tx)
-+ Log in to the access point **WIFI-ESP-SERIAL-xxxxxx** with any wifi-capable device and use the password **oseppesp**
++ Log in to the access point **WIFI-ESP-SERIAL-xxxxxx** with any wifi-capable device
 + Use a web browser to open URL: <http://192.168.4.1/netstat>
-+ Select **your router access point** at `WIFI SSID` and fill your router  password in `WIFI Password` and chick nearby **update** button,esp8266 will restart so you will lose wifi connection,Wait a moment then re-Connect to the access point open URL: <http://192.168.4.1/netstat> again.For unknown reasons, usually you will see the IP address is 0.0.0.0, then you need to manually reset the ESP8266 to make it connect to the route correctly...
++ Select **your router access point** at `WIFI SSID` and fill your router  password in `WIFI Password` and chick nearby **update** button,esp8266 will restart so you will lose wifi connection,Wait a moment then re-Connect to the access point open URL: <http://192.168.4.1/netstat> again.For unknown reasons, usually you will see the IP address is 0.0.0.0, then you need to manually reset the ESP8266 to make it connect to the router correctly...
 + If ESP8266 has successfully connected to your router then it will show an IP address at the bottom of the page.
 + Set a new esp8266 access point name and password for security,Fill in **AP SSID**, and **AP PSWD**,Password is at least 8 letters or it will not work,Click nearby **update** button.
  ![ ](img/setupWIFI.PNG)